2021-2022 Housing Procedures, Rules and Schedule

-All rising juniors and seniors in Silliman are expected to opt in or out of the housing lottery by Friday, March 9, 2018, via a Doodle Poll that the Dean’s office will circulate to these classes.
-Note that all sophomores must live on campus, unless they are married or over 21 years of age, or are a member of the original class of 2023.
+All rising juniors and seniors in Silliman are expected to opt in or out of the housing lottery by Friday, April 1, 2021, in Vesta.
+Note that all sophomores must live on campus, unless they are married, over 21 years of age, or are a member of the original class of 2023.

 *Students failing to attend their housing draw will draw last in their class lottery.

 Proxies.
-If an applicant cannot attend a lottery, they must request to change their group leader in Vesta to someone who can attend the lottery or submit to the Dean’s Office a signed proxy form in advance of the housing draw nominating a specific individual as their representative.
+If a group leader cannot attend a lottery, they must request to change their group leader in Vesta to someone who can attend the lottery or submit to the Dean’s Office a signed proxy form in advance of the housing draw nominating a specific individual as their representative.

-- Medical singles for cases in which a specific physical disability requires that a student reside in an accessible room or suite.
+- Medical singles for cases in which a specific disability requires that a student reside in a particular type of room or suite.
 Such cases require a physician’s certification.

 - Single-sex bathrooms for religious reasons.

 LOTTERY FOR ALL CLASSES

 Lotteries determine the order in which students pick their rooms.
-The Housing Committee conducts the lottery by picking numbers from a hat.
-At least one member of each housing group must be present at the Housing Lottery when numbers are drawn and rooms are chosen.
+The Housing Committee conducts the lottery by randomly assigning groups a number in Vesta.
+At least one member of each housing group must be present at the Housing Lottery when numbers are drawn, and rooms are chosen.
 There are separate lotteries for the sophomore, junior, and senior classes.

 Spring Term Housing Only.
 Requests for second-semester housing for students who will be abroad or on leave in the fall must be submitted by November 30.
-Every attempt will be made to accommodate returning students seeking second-semester housing but cannot be guaranteed.
+Every attempt will be made to accommodate returning students seeking second-semester housing, but housing cannot be guaranteed.